ImChamZ/omdb-search-app/README.md

 * [Contributing](#contributing)

 ## General info
-OMDb Search app is web based application to search movies.
+OMDb Search app is a resonsive web based application to search movies.
-Used http://www.omdbapi.com/ API to retrieve movies which will display in the app with details of each.
-App is mobile/ tab resonsive so you can use in any resolution
+App using http://www.omdbapi.com/ API to retrieve movie results for a given movie title.

 ## Built With
 Application is developed using,